apache/cassandra-java-driver/manual/core/load_balancing/README.md

 ### Using multiple policies

-The load balancing policy can be overridden in [configuration profiles](../configuration/#profiles):
+The load balancing policy can be overridden in [execution profiles](../configuration/#profiles):

 ```
 datastax-java-driver {